ComScore

 • Time Commitment: 15 minutes

 Think Irish coffee meets Frappuccino.
-It sounds complicated, but you’ll actually just toss everything in a blender.
+It sounds complicated, but you’ll actually just toss all the ingredients in a blender and blitz them until combined.
+Ground cinnamon and a few coffee beans (or better yet, chocolate-covered espresso beans) will make fine garnishes.

 9. Midori Sour

-Midori, a melon-flavored liqueur is paired with sour mix and citrus soda in this simple crowd-pleaser.
-The recipe calls for store-bought sour mix, but you can DIY it by combining 1 cup water, 1 cup sugar, 1 cup fresh lemon juice and ½ cup fresh lime juice.
+Midori, a melon-flavored liqueur, is paired with sour mix and citrus soda in this simple crowd-pleaser.
+The recipe calls for store-bought sour mix, but you can DIY it by combining 1 cup of water, 1 cup of sugar, 1 cup of fresh lemon juice and ½ cup of fresh lime juice in a pot over medium heat until the sugar dissolves.

 10. The Last Word